-As IMED monitor and evaluate ADP projects so the projects and their related organizations' satisfaction with IMED's work can be utilized to determine the efficiency and effectiveness of IMED to a large extent.
-A survey was conducted using a likert scale where 1 is the most negative and 5 are the most positive.
-Through this survey, the researchers tried to find out the view of the project's personnel (clients') on their satisfaction with IMED's work.
-It is noteworthy that in this research, the staff of the projects is clients of IMED as they receive monitoring and evaluation services from IMED.
+As IMED monitors and evaluates ADP projects, the projects and their related organizations' satisfaction with IMED's work can be utilized to determine the efficiency and effectiveness of IMED to a large extent.
+A survey was conducted using a Likert scale where 1 is the most negative and 5 are the most positive.
+Through this survey, the researcher tried to find out the view of the project's personnel (clients') on their satisfaction with IMED's work.
+It is noteworthy that in this research, the staff of the projects are clients of IMED as they receive monitoring and evaluation services from IMED.